UltimateForm/mordhau-rcon-suite/README.md

 1. This bot doesn't use (yet) the native discord commands
 2. This bot hasn't been stress tested, a previous version has been tested on a server with 20-40 players, but was different code
 3. consider restarting this bot every 2-3 days, long rcon connections can become unpredictable
+4. this BOT is RCON intensive, expect abnormalities if you have other RCON bots running at same time as this one during resource expensive periods (i.e. 40+ players)